 - A maximum of 2000 IP-SGT mappings exists for DGT derivation.
 Though you can configure IP-SGT mappings above this limit, such mappings cannot be used to derive DGT for switched traffic.
 You can, however, use them to derive DGT for other types of traffic (e.g. routed traffic).

-- We cannot derive the DGT using IP subnet to SGT mapping.
-It can be derived only from IP address (with a /32 prefix) to SGT mapping.
+- Unable to derive the DGT using IP subnet-to-SGT mapping.
+It can be derived only from IP address (with a /32 prefix)-to-SGT mapping.

 Note None of the previous restrictions exist for deriving either Source Security Tag (SGT) for any type of traffic, or DGT for routed traffic (i.e. traffic forwarded between ports of different VLANs or subnets).

 The TTL configuration is not supported for SGACL.

 The TCP flags supported by SGACL is similar to what the other ACLs support.

 The maximum number of ACEs supported in the Default/(*,*) SGACL policy is 512.